HAImanifesto/web/index.md

 **HAI — Human & Artificial Intelligence — marks a new model of authorship.**

-*This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship.
+*This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship between Human & Artificial Intelligence.
 The HAI Mark provides a visible sign of this shared process.*

 A new model where machines may contribute,